fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Does man not remember that We created him (once) before, when he was nothing?
     So I swear by your Lord, We will most certainly gather all of them again -- and the Shayatin -- and bring them around Jahannam on their knees...
     Quran, Surah Maryam

+    It is God, Who sends the winds and they raise a cloud, Then leads it to a dead land and revives the earth after its death.
+Such is the Resurrection.
+    Qur'an 35:9

 The first resurrected creature will be the angel Israfil.
 Allah will resurrect him and command him to blow the trumpet for the second time.